-VISUAL ARTS 20 builds on students' pre-existing art skills and knowledge.
-Students will learn advanced techniques and art concepts in drawing, painting, sculpture and printmaking.
-Projects are designed to build artistic voice while exploring cultural and historical influences.
-Students also learn how to develop a portfolio with their own specific goal in mind.
-This portfolio could be used to apply for Advanced Placement Art and Design.
-Prerequisite: None VISUAL ARTS 20AP This course is an enriched version of Visual Arts 20.
+VISUAL ARTS 20AP This course is an enriched version of Visual Arts 20.
 This course is reserved for students who have been accepted to the Advanced Placement program in Art.
 Acceptance into the program is completed in consultation with or request by student and teacher.
-Advance Placement is an enriched Art program.
 All curricular objectives of the Arts 20 program are included but are treated in greater depth.
 Additional material is included which provides an introduction to the Advanced Placement Art program.

-Prerequisite: Visual Arts 10
+Prerequisite: Visual Arts 10 / Cost: \$30

-VISUAL ARTS 30 Students at this level refine skills and techniques to develop personal style and voice.
+VISUAL ARTS 30 (DRAWING & PAINTING) Students at this level refine skills and techniques to develop personal style and voice.
 Projects are designed to explore new ideas and worldviews in order to stimulate artistic creative thought.
 Students learn to use advanced techniques and art concepts in drawing, painting, sculpture and printmaking.
 Students also develop a portfolio with their own specific goal in mind.
 This portfolio could be used for Advanced Placement Art and Design.
-Prerequisite: None